-For numerous North Americans, the classic coffees of Central America constitute the required experience of fine coffee.
-Until relatively lately, wet-processed or washed coffees from traditional tree varieties produced by a string of Central American countries — Guatemala, Nicaragua, El Salvador, Costa Rica, Honduras, Panama – typically appeared near the top of specialty coffee menus.
-But that classic Central America cup has been under duress for decades, pressured by macro factors like coffee economics and climate change, as well as by changing trends in specialty coffee itself.
+For lots of North Americans, the classic coffees of Central America constitute the required experience of fine coffee.
+Until relatively recently, wet-processed or washed coffees from traditional tree varieties produced by a string of Central American countries — Guatemala, Nicaragua, El Salvador, Costa Rica, Honduras, Panama – typically appeared near the top of specialty coffee menus.
+However that classic Central America cup has been under duress for decades, pressured by macro factors like coffee economics and climate alter, as well as by changing trends in specialty coffee itself.

-To try to answer that question we asked the specialty coffee community to send us their best classic Central America coffees.
-In this case, we defined classic by tree variety and processing procedure.
-We asked for coffees produced from traditional varieties of coffee long grown in Central America, and processed by the traditional washed procedure (fruit skins and flesh are removed from the beans immediately after picking and before drying), until recently the almost universal technique of preparing fine coffee for export in Central America.
+To try to respond to that issue we asked the specialty coffee community to send us their best classic Central America coffees.
+In this case, we defined classic by tree variety and processing recipe.
+We asked for coffees produced from traditional varieties of coffee long grown in Central America, and processed by the traditional washed process (fruit skins and flesh are removed from the beans immediately after picking and before drying), until recently the almost universal method of preparing fine coffee for export in Central America.

 A Bitter Backstory